Nativity Sets and Scenes

 One of the more unusual cross-cultural Nativity scenes in my collection is a bark painting by an unknown Aboriginal artist from the Djinang people of Arnhem Land in the Northern Territory of Australia.
 Painted in natural ochre earth pigments on the inner surface of a Stringybark Eucalyptus tree panel, the Holy Family inhabit a russet rectangle at the bottom of this semi-abstract image with cross-hatched patterning typical of Arnhem Land Aborginal art.
 Woven plant-fibre dilly bags store food and possessions.
 Hunting dogs fill in for the ox and ass at the manger.
 Hunters substitute for the shepherds, welcoming the Baby Jesus with gifts of tools, weapons, and fresh game--the highly-prized goanna lizard--on this special night ablaze with stars.

 In countries with established styles of manger-making, modern artisans remain true to their traditions in innovative ways.
 German Woodworker Eckart Henzler creates “tree truck books” with pop-out Nativity figures in a sleek, minimalist style from single log blocks found in the forests near his home in Northern Bavaria, carefully preserving the decorative lines and grain of his material.
-In the hand-carved marbled beech wood crèche in the collection, Henzler has tied together three rough-hewn “pages” that fold out, accordion-style, to form the backdrop for a traditional manger scene whose pieces can be fitted back into holes in the panels for easy storage.
+In the hand-carved marbled beech wood crèche in the collection, Henzler has tied together three rough-hewn “pages” that fold out, accordion-style, to form the backdrop for a traditional manger scene whose pieces can be fitted back into holes in the panels for safe-keeping.

 Contemporary creche-creators sometimes employ the the same functional designs of household items to make no frills Nativity scenes like one Scandinavian modern set from Sweden in my collection.
 The materials may be new or off-beat.
 Arizona Potter Daina Meyer has transformed the ceramic stems she attaches to wine glasses into tubular glazed earthenware creche figures.
 American Metal Artist Don Drumm pioneered the use of cast aluminum in contemporary sculptural installations in libraries, hospitals, and churches in Akron, Ohio and makes miniature Christmas images in the same lightweight metal.